hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 ## Keys

-**`app.jvm`** An [input hierarchy](inputs.md) in the same manner as the top level `app` object.
-The inputs will be resolved (copied/downloaded/extracted) and examined for a `jmods` directory.
-If a `jmods` directory is found then the contents will be used to create a JVM that contains only the code your application needs, using the `jlink` tool.
-If you have jmods to add to the jlinked image (e.g. JavaFX), you should add them here alongside the JVM itself.
-If there is no `jmods` directory then the JDK is used as-is and jlinking isn't done.

-**`app.jvm.gui`** The GUI launcher.
+### `app.jvm.gui`

+Settings for the program that will be accessible by clicking the app's icon.
 See the [launchers section](#launchers).

-**`app.jvm.cli`** CLI launchers.
+### `app.jvm.cli`

+Settings for supplementary command line apps, shipped alongside the GUI launcher.
 See the [launchers section](#launchers).

+### `app.jvm.constant-app-arguments`

-**`app.jvm.constant-app-arguments`** A list of arguments that will always be passed to the app in addition to whatever the user specifies.
+A list of arguments that will always be passed to the app in addition to whatever the user specifies.
 Can be useful to plumb metadata from the app definition through to the app itself, like by telling it its own version number.

 !!! warning
     * Watch out for accidental mis-use of HOCON syntax when writing something like `constant-app-arguments = [ --one --two ]`.
 This creates a _single_ argument containing "--one --two" which is unlikely to be what you want.
 Instead, write `constant-app-arguments = [ --one, --two ]` or put each argument on a separate line.
 Conveyor will warn you if you seem to be doing this.

+### `app.jvm.system-properties`

-**`app.jvm.system-properties`** A map of system properties.
+A map of system properties.
 The default properties are:

 * `app.dir` - points at the install directory where input files are placed.
 * `app.displayName` - equal to the `${app.display-name}` key.